chrisgundling/Udacity-T2P2-UnscentedKalmanFilter/README.md

 A simulator was also provided and the final results from the simulator are shown in the figure below.
 Both Laser and Radar measurements were used to track the vehicle through its path.

 <img src="images/UKF-Simulator.png" width="500">

+## Notes on Code Efficiency
+The script that performs most of the calculations for this project is `ukf.cpp`.
+Inside of `ukf.cpp` the `ProcessMeasurement()` function takes the UKF through the intialization, prediction, laser update and radar update steps by calling the appropriate functions.
+In each of the prediction and update functions I tried to keep things as simple and readable as possible and used vectorization rather than loops in several locations.